open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

 - Operations can be applied to one or more metrics using a `strict` or `regexp` filter
-- Metrics can be updated in place or on an inserted copy
-- A set of matching metrics can be combined into a single metric
+- Metrics can be updated in-place (`action = update`), on an inserted copy (`action = insert`), or on a new inserted metric that is generated as the result of combining all data points from the set of matching metrics into a single metric (`action = combine`)
 - When renaming metrics, capturing groups from the `regexp` filter will be expanded
-- When adding or updating a label value, `{{version}}` will be replaced with this collector's version number
+- When adding or updating a label value, `{{version}}` will be replaced with this collector's version number.

 ## Configuration